writememe/motherstarter/README.md

       data from.
 Valid options: "csv", "json" and "xlsx".

       source_dir (str): The source directory to find the files in.

+      template_dir (str): The template directory to find the templates in.

       output_type (str): What file type(s) you would like to be outputted as a result of running the function.
 Valid options: "all", "ansible",